 Take these opportunities while they are available to you.
 YouTube is currently giving a massive push to some of these trends.

-You want to capitalise upon that while you can.
 The opportunity won’t be there forever.